placeholder

 • Pregnancy and parenting can mean extra costs.
 For information on programs in BC that might help, see: financial help for pregnancy – Vancouver Coastal Health.

-• To find a pregnancy outreach program in your area, see the list of pregnancy outreach programs in Northern BC – BC Association of Pregnancy Outreach Programs (BCAPOP).
+• To find a pregnancy outreach program in your area, see the list of pregnancy outreach programs – BC Association of Pregnancy Outreach Programs (BCAPOP).

-• To learn about programs in BC First Nations communities, see prenatal nutrition program - First Nations Health Authority (FNHA).
+• To learn about programs in BC First Nations communities, see maternal and child health program - First Nations Health Authority (FNHA).

 • To learn about vitamins/supplements for eligible BC First Nations children and pregnant women/individuals, see First Nations health benefits coverage: Pregnancy and infant care.